NatalieClinton/NatalieClinton/README.md

 - 🌱 I’m currently learning ...
 Full Stack Coding with the University of Toronto and EdX
 - 📫 How to reach me ... via email natalie.clinton@hotmail.com
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
-I have a 13 year old red eared Slider named Casio!
+I have a 13 year old red eared slider named Casio!

 <!---
 NatalieClinton/NatalieClinton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.